vorce/ex_unit_telemetry_formatter/README.md

 ## Use cases

-* Report metrics to external systems about your test suite
+- Enable reporting of test suite metrics to external systems

 ## Events

 See [`lib/ex_unit_telemetry_formatter.ex`](lib/ex_unit_telemetry_formatter.ex) documentation.

 ## Installation

+Not on Hex yet!
+I want to test the formatter in some projects first.

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `test_stats` to your list of dependencies in `mix.exs`: